- Scientific name: Scyliorhinus canicula

 Large lesser-spotted dogfish can be confused with the bull huss, which is also known as the greater-spotted dogfish.
 There are several key differences.
-Firstly, the bull huss reaches a greater size – up to 20lbs – meaning anything larger than 5lb is almost certainly a bull huss (indeed, a 5lb or heavier lesser-spotted dogfish would be a new British shore caught record).
+Firstly, the bull huss reaches a greater size – up to 20lbs – meaning anything larger than 5lb is almost certainly a bull huss as lesser-spotted dogfish larger than this are extremely rare.
 Secondly, the bull huss has fewer but larger spots on the body, while the dogfish has more, smaller spots on their body.
-However, the final and most accurate way of telling the difference between these species is to look at the mouth and nasal area.
+The final and most accurate way of telling the difference between these species is to look at the mouth and nasal area.
 In the lesser-spotted dogfish the grooves from the nasal openings continue along until they reach the mouth, whereas in the bull huss they do not.

-Most fish reproduce by releasing tens of thousands (in some species hundreds of thousands – or even millions – of eggs into the sea.
+Most fish reproduce by releasing tens of thousands (in some species hundreds of thousands) of eggs into the sea.
 The vast majority of these will be eaten by predators, washed onto the shore or prevented from hatching in some other way.
 However, the sheer weight of numbers means that at least a few will make it through to maturity.
-However, dogfish have a different method.
-They lay fewer eggs in protective cases, known as mermaid’s purses.
+Dogfish have a different method.
+They lay much fewer eggs which are protected in cases, known as mermaid’s purses.
 These cases are several centimeters long and attach themselves to rocks or vegetation and protect the fish as it develops inside.
 The dogfish grows inside these cases for around ten months.
 Once it is ready to hatch the baby dogfish is between four and five inches long and can fend for itself.
-This gives dogfish a higher survival rate than many other species as the young dogfish are already fairly developed and able to avoid predators.
+This gives dogfish a higher survival rate than many other species as the young dogfish are already fairly developed and are much more able to avoid predators.
 In areas where dogfish are common empty mermaid’s purses can be found washed up on the shore.
 Dogfish are believed to spawn all of the year round.

 Techniques and Methods to Catch Dogfish